-Currently, there is no such registration requirement in Japan.
-Under the Amendment, PII data users who disclose PII data (other than sensitive personal information) under the 'opt-out' mechanism are required to submit a notification of such disclosure to the Committee.
+Under the Amended APPI, PII data users who disclose PII data (other than sensitive personal information) under the 'opt-out' mechanism are required to submit a notification to the Committee prior to such disclosure.
+According to the Committee, the primary target of this requirement is mailing list brokers.